SlyAquaGuy/immersive-gamemodes/README.md

 ## Credits
 Special thanks to Quoteall for [Immersive Portals](https://github.com/iPortalTeam/ImmersivePortalsMod) and Thomilist for [Dimensional Inventories](https://modrinth.com/mod/dimensional-inventories).

-Huge shoutout to BluePsychoRanger for allowing me to adapt their [Skyblock Datapacks](https://github.com/BluePsychoRanger/SkyBlock_Collection) for the worldgen.
+Huge shoutout to BluePsychoRanger for their [Skyblock Datapacks](https://github.com/BluePsychoRanger/SkyBlock_Collection) whitch I adapted for the worldgen.
 Skyblock wouldn't have been possible without it.